Tamias Nettle's Storytelling

 A few weeks later, I received an invitation to join an exclusive emotional process retreat.
 I'd been fishing for that invitation for years.
 However, there were some thing about it that weren't exactly what I had hoped for.

 The deadline to reserve my spot was three days away.
 What to do?
-"To go or not to go" went on the agenda for my next IS meeting.
+"To go or not to go" went on the agenda for my next Internal Sociocracy meeting.

 In the meanwhile, I had a phone call with my very wise (and very busy) friend S, who helps me iron out my wild ideas and find the bits that are worth keeping.
 S consented to spend some of our precious conversation time on my decision-making process about the retreat.
 I outlined the situation, like this:

 The part about the Nazgul is metaphorical, obviously.
 It relates to spiritual privilege and marginalized spiritual experience.
 I didn't expect the facilitators of the retreat to understand it at all, with any amount of explanation.
-S partly understands, because we'd had multiple conversations in the past about this particular consideration and S has some relevant background experience.
+S partly understands, because we'd talked about it before and S has some relevant background experience.
 For the purposes of this little story, please just imagine that I had Sauron's ring in my pocket and expected the Nazgul to track me down sooner or later.
 It was that serious.

 When I'd named all the considerations that came to mind, I said, "I guess I'll take this topic to my next Internal Sociocracy meeting.
 Is there anything you'd like to say before we move on and talk about something else?"